awsdocs/amazon-personalize-developer-guide/doc_source/working-with-training-metrics.md

 Amazon Personalize generates a number of metrics when it creates a solution version\.
 These metrics allow you to evaluate the performance of the solution version before you create a campaign and provide recommendations\.
 Metrics allow you to view the effects of modifying a solution's hyperparameters\.
 You can also compare the metrics between solutions that use the same training data but created with different recipes\.

-For user\-personalization, it's recommended to run multiple recipes on your data to determine the optimal solution\.
-As a baseline, run the [Popularity\-Count](native-recipe-popularity.md) recipe, which recommends the top K most popular items\.

 To get performance metrics, Amazon Personalize splits the input interactions data by randomly selecting 90% of users and their related interactions as training data and the other 10% as testing data\.
 The solution version is then created using the training data\.
 Afterwards, the solution version is given the oldest 90% of each user's testing data as input, and the recommendations it generates are compared against the real interactions given by the most recent 10% of testing data\.

+For user\-personalization, it's recommended to run multiple recipes on your data to determine the optimal solution\.
+As a baseline, run the [Popularity\-Count](native-recipe-popularity.md) recipe, which recommends the top K most popular items\.

+**Important**
+In order for Amazon Personalize to generate solution version metrics, you must have at least 10 datapoints in your input dataset group\.

 ## Metrics<a name="working-with-training-metrics-metrics"></a>